These minutes, with corrections, were approved by the board Nov. 16, 2017, in Dallas.

 A motion to accept the minutes of the fall 2016 board meeting in Indianapolis was made by Sarah Nichols and seconded by Candace Bowen. (passed 7-0)

 Motion: To endorse Indiana New Voices legislation (passed 7-0, February 14, 2017).

 Motion: To endorse Vermont New Voices legislation (passed 7-0, February 14, 2017)

 Kim Green updated the progress of the bill.
 It passed in the House and there was hope it would pass in the Senate.
 She praised Diana Hadley of the Indiana High School Press Association as being a good advocate for the bill.

 Motion: Moved by Megan Fromm and seconded by Candace Bowen to approve the agenda with the addition of a report by Nancy Smith, contest chair, and a commendation for Frank LoMonte.
 The motion carried with 7 in favor and 0 against.

 The following individuals or groups were commended by board members or committee chairs:

-Scholastic Press Rights Commission members by John Bowen; Fern Valentine by John Bowen; Frank LoMonte by Mark Newton; Adam Dawkins by Evelyn Lauer; JEA Headquarters staff by Sarah Nichols; Bradley Wilson by Sarah Nichols; Megan Fromm and Sarah Nichols by Mark Newton; Candace Bowen, John Bowen, Carrie Faust and Stan Zoller by Mark Newton.
+Scholastic Press Rights Committee members by John Bowen; Fern Valentine by John Bowen; Frank LoMonte by Mark Newton; Adam Dawkins by Evelyn Lauer; JEA Headquarters staff by Sarah Nichols; Bradley Wilson by Sarah Nichols; Megan Fromm and Sarah Nichols by Mark Newton; Candace Bowen, John Bowen, Carrie Faust and Stan Zoller by Mark Newton.